Rolands-Laucis/Pauca/specification.md

 This is also quite useful for LISP languages, where you could define a generic list with multiple possibilities in the arguments and have it be recursive, such that a list argument could be another list just like it.

+#### Pre-tags

+Here are some useful tags for code flow of Marbles parser.
+Instruct Marble to treat some patterns differently.

+## New line

+Sometimes you may want to detect a pattern only, if it is preceded by a new line character, i.e. a line of code on its own line from the start of the line.
+You do this by prefixing a pattern with the [n] tag.

+``[n] ["let"] ...``

+## Component only pattern

+Sometimes you want to define a component pattern, but dont want Marble to transpile lines that match it.
+For this you can use the [c] component tag.

+``[c] ... [end "var_tail"]`` so you can use this pattern as a component in other patterns, but Marble will not transpile these lines, when Marble sees them.

+## Indents

+Source code is often indented, so marble supports keeping these indents in the output, if it is set up right.
+The indent tag can be used for this and other purposes.
+It captures a string of symbols into a variable, that can then be inserted back into the transpilation output text.
+The [i] tag is internally treated as a variable and can be accessed as such.

+``[i] [sym "int"] ...`` will capture any length repeating "\t","\s" character strings into a variable.
+It may be accessed as '[1]', which would be a string of tabs and/or spaces here, so you can insert them back into the target.
+This is crutial for languages like python.

+## Comments

+The rest of a line after "//" is ignored by Marble.

+``... //...``

+#### Specials

 ### Shortcuts/shorthands

 The tag based syntax of Marble is nescesary to allow literal target outputs, but this often creates long winded patterns.
 To help mitigate this, some special tags have been reserved that literally get replaced with their full lengths before Marble starts transpiling.
 Here is a list of them (left side is the short form):